asyncapi/community/WORKING_GROUPS.md

 A Working Group is a group of people in our community who share a common interest beyond GitHub repositories.

-A Working Group must have at least one of its members appointed as its chairperson.
+A Working Group must have at least one of its members appointed as its **chairperson**.
+The selection of the chairperson is done by the members of the group.
+Volunteers can be chairpersons, or the group can decide to elect one.
+The chairperson can also resign if they feel they can't fulfill their duties anymore.
+In this case, the group must elect a new chairperson if there is no other chairperson in the group.
+The role of the chairperson is to ensure the group's goals are met, the group works efficiently, and aligned with the AsyncAPI Roadmap.
+The chairperson is also responsible for running meetings effectively, ensuring that all members have a voice, and that the group works in a transparent manner.
+Multiple chairpersons can be elected if the working group members decide it's necessary.
+The way they share responsibilities is decided by the group.

 Anyone can create a Working Group.
 The only prerequisites are to have at least 3 founding members and the approval of the TSC (Technical Steering Committee).